Syria's hospitals face systematic attacks: report | DW | 09.03.2021

 The Kafr Zita Cave Hospital was built into a mountainside in 2014 after area hospitals were destroyed by regime strikes

-The Berlin-based organization published a database on Tuesday suggesting that more than 90 percent of the documented attacks on hospitals had characteristics of deliberate targeting.
+The Berlin-based organization published a database on Tuesday suggesting that more than 90% of the documented attacks on hospitals had characteristics of deliberate targeting.

 Furthermore, destroying medical facilities had formed part of a strategic campaign against rebel-held areas by the Syrian regime and Russian forces, according to the Syrian Archive.